Quantum Information Dimension and Geometric Entropy

-This is easily seen from Eq. (\ref{eq:q_S}), which is a finite sum of Dirac measures, thus having support of dimension zero: a finite number of points.
-Hence, for finite environments, its support has always dimension zero.
-This also allows us to draw a general result about the dimensional quantum entropy.
+This is easily seen from Eq. (\ref{eq:q_S}), which is a finite sum of Dirac measures, thus having support on a finite number of points, which has dimension zero.
+This is always true for a system interacting with a finite environment.
+We can then draw a general result about the dimensional quantum entropy.